rdvid/fullstack-scrapy/tests/README.md

 ### Purpose

-The test folder is dedicated to housing all unit tests and file-related.
+The test folder is dedicated to host all unit tests and file-related.

 ### Test Folder Structure